Every customer success metric you can measure falls into one of these four categories:

-Customer Success managers work on the frontlines of a company to build relationships, drive adoption, and helping customers overcome challenges.
+Customer Success managers work on the front lines of a company to build relationships, drive adoption, and help customers overcome challenges.
 Customer ‘Pulse’ collected helps gather frequent and accurate feedback from the Customer Success Managers and other customer-facing teams to determine customer disposition and overall health.
 It can be used to balance out data-driven metrics to prevent false positives or false negatives.
 You can use simple colors like red, yellow, and green to denote a strategic customer health status.

 Customer Pulse from your Customer Success Manager can be used to analyze: